4d/docs/docs/API/DataClassClass.md

 :::

-When searching in collections within object attributes using multiple query arguments joined by the AND operator, you may want to make sure that only entities containing elements that match all arguments are returned, and not entities where arguments can be found in different elements.
+When searching within dataclass object attributes containing collections using multiple query arguments joined by the AND operator, you may want to make sure that only entities containing elements that match all arguments are returned, and not entities where arguments can be found in different elements.
 To do this, you need to link query arguments to collection elements, so that only single elements containing linked arguments are found.

 For example, with the following two entities: